The prostate cell type enriched transcriptome

 Prostate basal glandular cells

 Basal glandular cells of the prostate lie beneath the luminal glandular cells, and are important for the structural integrity of the prostate gland.
 Basal cells are also thought to be the source of the majority of prostate cancers.
-Genes classified as having high specificity in basal glandular cells include plakophilin-3 (PKP3), involved in the stability of intercellular junctions, or desmosomes, as well as Tumor Protein P73 (TP73), which is involved in the cell cycle.
+Genes classified as having high specificity in basal glandular cells include Collagen type XVII alpha 1 chain (COL17A1), involved in anchoring the glandular epidermis to the underlying tissue, as well as Tumor Protein P73 (TP73), which is involved in the cell cycle.

 TP73 - Prostate